omkar-4/notepad-v0/README.md

 # note-mark

-An Electron application with React and TypeScript
+An Electron desktop application for advanced note-taking based on React and TypeScript with Markdown support

 ## Recommended IDE Setup